fbpx

 • Free Gifts

-• Free item – Must clearly describe the free gift and the item can’t be samples or trials
+• Free item – Must clearly describe the gift and the item can’t be samples or trials

 • $x gift card on purchase – The title must clearly state the gift card value and the gift card must be from your own store